openstack-archive/patrole/doc/source/field_guide/rbac.rst

 Why are these tests not in Tempest?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Patrole should be a separate project that specializes in RBAC tests.
+This was agreed upon during `discussion`_ that led to the approval of the RBAC testing framework `spec`_, which was the genesis for Patrole.

 Philosophically speaking: